0xSmartCrypto/prism-contracts/contracts/prism-yasset-staking-x/README.md

 # Prism Yasset Staking X

 This contract provides auto-compounding functionality for staking y-assets.
 Stakers receive an xy-asset in return for their staked y-asset, where the amount of xy-assets minted is computed as the total bonded amount divided by the y-asset balance in this contract.
 Rewards from the [reward-distribution](contracts/prism-reward-distribution) contract are deposited into this contract.
-These rewards are immediately converted to y-assets on the amm, which results in a continuous increase of our y-asset balance thereby appreciating the value of the xy-asset tokens.
+These rewards are immediately converted to y-assets via a collector ConvertAndSend message.
+This process results in a continuous increase of our y-asset balance thereby appreciating the value of the xy-asset tokens.
 The corresponding xy-asset token contract is created during instantation of this contract.

 ## ExecuteMsg:
 | Message | Privileges | Description |